NateTheGreatt/modecs/README.md

 Planned

-  - [ ] Throttleable system update rates
   - [ ] Topological ordering of system loops based on component type dependencies
+  - [x] Serializable state (all the way down to systems & their update functions)
-  - [ ] Serializable state & external store adapters
+  - [ ] External store adapters
   - [ ] [V programming language](https://vlang.io/) port with Node bindings to the same API

 ## Install